Correlation Between SpareBank and Norwegian Block

 Pair Corralation between SpareBank and Norwegian Block

-Assuming the 90 days trading horizon SpareBank is expected to generate 11.45 times less return on investment than Norwegian Block.
-But when comparing it to its historical volatility, SpareBank 1 stlandet is 15.09 times less risky than Norwegian Block.
-It trades about 0.19 of its potential returns per unit of risk.
-Norwegian Block Exchange is currently generating about 0.15 of returns per unit of risk over similar time horizon.
-If you would invest 22.00 in Norwegian Block Exchange on April 23, 2025 and sell it today you would earn a total of 35.00 from holding Norwegian Block Exchange or generate 159.09% return on investment over 90 days.
+Assuming the 90 days trading horizon SpareBank 1 stlandet is expected to under-perform the Norwegian Block.
+But the stock apears to be less risky and, when comparing its historical volatility, SpareBank 1 stlandet is 4.51 times less risky than Norwegian Block.
+The stock trades about -0.06 of its potential returns per unit of risk.
+The Norwegian Block Exchange is currently generating about 0.05 of returns per unit of risk over similar time horizon.
+If you would invest 47.00 in Norwegian Block Exchange on August 5, 2025 and sell it today you would earn a total of 5.00 from holding Norwegian Block Exchange or generate 10.64% return on investment over 90 days.

 SpareBank 1 stlandet vs. Norwegian Block Exchange